africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.07 Poetry/There is a place where the sidewalk ends - Shel Silverstein.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-07-poetry/there-is-a-place-where-the-sidewalk-ends-shel-silverstein/","title":"There is a place where the sidewalk ends - Shel Silverstein","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-07-poetry/there-is-a-place-where-the-sidewalk-ends-shel-silverstein/","title":"There is a place where the sidewalk ends - Shel Silverstein"}
 ---